seasketch/geoprocessing/packages/wiki-docs/Contributing.md

 # Debugging

-The geoprocessing library and example-project both provide debug launchers for their test suite, just as the project template does.
+The geoprocessing library provides VSCode debug launchers for its test suites, templates and translation machinery.
 With the geoprocessing repo checked out and open in VSCode, just add a breakpoint or a `debugger` call in one of the core tests, click the `Debug` menu in the left toolbar (picture of a bug) and select the appropriate package.
 The debugger should break at the appropriate place.

 ## Debugging Functions